--d Run quietly; verify the integrity of files for which MD5 digests have previously been generated, and only display output if there are errors. -u Store the MD5 digest of each file in the Perforce database if and only if no digest has been previously stored.
-Subsequent uses of p4 verify will compare the computed version against this stored version. -v Store the MD5 digest of each file in the Perforce database, even if there's already a digest stored for that file, overwriting the existing digest. g-opts See the Global Options section.
+-d Run quietly; verify the integrity of files for which MD5 digests have previously been generated, and only display output if there are errors. -u Store the filesize and MD5 digest of each file in the Perforce database if and only if no filesize and/or digest has been previously stored.
+Subsequent uses of p{4} verify will compare the computed version against this stored version. -v Store the MD5 digest of each file in the Perforce database, even if there's already a digest stored for that file, overwriting the existing digest.
+(The $-v$ flag is used only to update the saved digests of archive files which have been deliberately altered outside of Perforce control by a Perforce system administrator.) -m maxRevs Limit p4 verify to maxRevs revisions. g-opts See the Global Options section.